Sigean Nature Reserve, Aude: visitors guide

 When the children get fed up with being sealed in the car (curiously you aren't allowed to get out and stroke the lions) there is also a section of the park where you can get out, explore, and come into contact with the less dangerous animals such as chimpanzees and tortoises and get closer to some of the larger mammals such as elephants.

 Note: there are of course various safety rules to be followed (keeping car windows closed, not stopping next to a bear...).
 See more details including admission times and prices at Sigean Nature Reserve.

 In the vicinity

 Sigean itself, historically an important frontier town between France and Spain, has a small historic centre that is worth strolling around.

 Nearby you can also visit the iron age settlement at the Oppidum de Pech Maho where extensive archaeological excavations have unearthed a town dating from around 550 BC onwards.
-Around 200 BC the town was destroyed, although the reason is unknown - destruction by Hannibal during the Punic Wars or defeat by the Romans are two possibilities.
+The town was destroyed around 200 BC, although the reason is unknown - destruction by Hannibal during the Punic Wars or defeat by the Romans are two possibilities.

-Map of Sigean Nature Reserve & places nearby
+Map of Sigean Nature Reserve and places nearby

 The French version of this page is at Sigean Nature Reserve (Francais)